LBNL-ETA/radbsdf/README.md

 # radbsdf
-Python wrapper of Radiance BSDF library
+Python wrapper of the Radiance BSDF library.
+Radiance BSDF library is a standalone library that provides functionality for reading and querying tabular BSDF, usually in form of a xml file.

 [Documentation](https://readbsdf.readthedocs.io/en/latest/)